 The route now took us past the east end of the church at up Barn Hill, an attractive street with a nice mixture of houses, including this imposing Georgian mansion.

 You have to turn left at the top and this brings you down to Scotgate, directly opposite Truesdale's Hospital.
 This was founded in 1700 by Thomas Truesdale, a successful attorney and rebuilt in 1833.
-The architect of the present building was George Basevi, a pupil of Sir John Soane, who went on to design the Fitzwilliam Museum in Cambridge.
+The architect of the present building was George Basevi, a pupil of Sir John Soane, who went on to design the Fitzwilliam Museum in Cambridge and Belgrave Square in London.
 To the right is the (former) Snowden's Hospital of 1604.